nuxeo-sandbox/nuxeo-website-preview/README.md

 The plug-in creates a _WebEngine_ module allowing to access the embedded website _via_ a URL.
 The name of the module (in the URLs) is `WSP` (WebSitePreview).

-* In order tp be as easier possible to use, the main url _must_ end with `index.html`, _whatever the real name of your main html file_.
+* In order tp be as easy possible to use, the main url _must_ end with `index.html`, _whatever the real name of your main html file_.

 * So, to access the preview(*), the URL to use is:
     `{server:port}/nuxeo/site/WSP/main-parent-doc-id/index.html`